FiyinOluyinka/inclass04-Lagos/assignment-04-shanghai-master/README.md

 	* Within the header of the home page, I added a picture of the globe with hands around it, to give a sense of unity amongst all cultures.
 I chose to put this image at the center of the header, at a strategic point where the two flagpoles intersect, in order to put a "united world" at the center of the two flags.

-	*For the individual pages, I followed a similar pattern.
+	* For the individual pages, I followed a similar pattern.
 For Olatunde, the Nigerian Student, I used an image of the famous Lekki-Ikoyi link bridge located in Lagos, Nigeria, as the header for his page.
 While for the Chinese Students, I chose a picture of the Shanghai skyline.
 For consistency, I used pictures that were taken at nightime, in order for the aesthetic appeal of the website to remain constant.
 I also added a picture of each student's respective flags to the header/ cover photo.
 So for Ola there is a picture of the Nigerian Flag, whilst for the others, there is a picture of the Chinese Flag.
 When picking the images, I chose images where the flag was waving (appeared 3-dimension like with a shadow) because they blended better with the background photo than traditional flag pictures.

-	* I also made sure I right-aligned
+	* I also made sure I right-aligned the flags of each of the countries in order for the page vistors to properly view the image without obstructions.